 Or, if you are in a hurry, pop that cheese ball in the freezer for about 10 minutes.

-Serve this cheese ball dip with crackers and enjoy!
+Serve this cheese ball dip with crackers.

 - First, check the freshness of the ingredients.
 If all is well and the expiry dates aren’t soon, you can store leftovers wrapped or in an airtight container in the fridge for up to 2 weeks.